+From its founding, Florida State University has been committed to supporting service members.
+After returning from World War II, a large number of veterans enrolled in the Florida State College for Women, prompting the transition to coeducational Florida State University in 1947.
+Today, FSU continues its legacy with a variety of online learning opportunities and support for veterans.
 Rated "Best for Vets" in U.S. News & World Report, FSU's online programs provide active and former service members flexible, convenient options for pursuing a degree or certificate.
 FSU accepts tuition assistance from every branch of the military and extends out-of-state tuition waivers to eligible veterans and their dependents.
-See the Student Veterans Center website for more information on FSU's services for veterans and active-duty military.

 Frequently Asked Questions